top of page

 My Story

 Around May of 2020, I realized my body was starting to swell, especially my face.
 I didn’t feel like myself at all.
 By June, I had stretch marks on my thighs and chest.
 My face was swollen, as well.
 My confidence took a hit, and I didn’t feel good about myself at all.
 I had gained about 15 pounds because the medication caused me to want to eat more.
 It was a terrible feeling because it wasn’t my fault that I was swollen or that I had gained weight.
-But I still had to bear the pain of seeing myself in that way.
+However, I still had to bear the pain of seeing myself in that way.

 In January 2021, I went back to the hospital to get my ultrasound.
 On the way to the hospital, there are paw prints that lead you to the doors and I remember my dad jumping on them all the way there.
-He made me laugh and forget my anxiety and worries.The ultrasound ended up taking about an hour and I remember it being quite difficult.
+He made me laugh and forget my anxiety and worries.
+The ultrasound ended up taking about an hour and I remember it being quite difficult.
 My job was to either not breathe or to hold my breath.
-Doing this made me anxious but I had to push through.
-Sometimes I would have to stop breathing after I breathed out which was especially difficult.
-We finished the ultrasound and headed home.
-After many more blood tests, my liver enzyme levels were normal, and my scarring turned out to be F1 out of F4, so I had barely any scarring on my liver.
-My doctor then decided to try and take me off of the steroid.
-In April 2021, we received the news that my liver enzymes have been able to stay normal without the steroid.
-Today, I am still doing good!
+It was very uncomfortable with the ultrasound device digging into my ribs but in the grand scheme of things was not too bad.
+After many more blood tests, my liver enzyme levels were no longer increasing, and my scarring turned out to be F1 out of F4, so I had barely any scarring on my liver.
+Seeing these normalities, my doctor then decided to try and take me off of the steroid.
+In April 2021, we received the news that my liver enzymes have been able to stay consistent without the steroid.
+Since then I have been going for annual ultrasounds and elastography tests.
+I also get my blood drawn every 2-4 months depending on any signs that I could be getting worse.
+As of January 2024, my enzyme levels are slowly increasing but not at a rate of alarm.
+This will likely be my normal state for the rest of my life.

 Throughout all my visits with my doctors, I have always appreciated that they prioritize speaking directly to me about my health first before speaking to my parents.
 This has instilled a sense of confidence within me.
 It helped when I was being told everything I needed to know firsthand versus hearing the sugar-coated version later from my parents.
 It means a lot to me how honest my doctors are about everything that is going on and all the tests I needed to have done.
+My doctors have always advocated for me and made me knowledgeable about my own disease because no one around me can feel what I am feeling.

 Contact